-And this is not an occasion - like Mother’s Day in the U.S. or the UK – on which some members of society are fêted while others are excluded: March 8 is a day on which all of Russian womanhood is exalted and thanked, no matter whether old or young, pretty or plain, married or unmarried, a mother or child-free.
+And this is not an occasion - like Mother’s Day in the U.S. or the UK – on which some members of society are fêted while others are excluded: March 8 is a day on which all of

-A celebration of girlhood, a declaration of love to a wife or girlfriend, an expression of thanks and goodwill toward colleagues or classmates, an acknowledgement of the special bond with a mother or grandmother – Women’s Day is all of these rolled into one.
+A celebration of girlhood, a declaration of love to a wife or girlfriend, an expression of thanks and goodwill toward colleagues or classmates, an acknowledgment of the special bond with a mother or grandmother – Women’s Day is all of these rolled into one.

 As for me personally, since I was not born in Russia and have no family here, March 8 for me has always been something more akin to Valentine’s Day.
 While a bouquet of flowers and a present is a must for the girl in my life if I am in a relationship, Women’s Day is also the perfect excuse to invite her around and employ my skills in the kitchen to treat her to a special meal – I’m a keen cook and there’s nothing I enjoy more than preparing an exotic three-course meal for two while she relaxes, then sharing it with a bottle of good wine.